The following review may be considered to adjust the expected contribution from other assets.

 OSAP funds from the previous study period (i.e., academic year) are not to be included in the value of financial assets available for the current study period.
 Students who are in receipt of OSAP during the four months prior to the start of the current study period can request an adjustment if they have included OSAP funds relating to this study period.

-If a student has incorrectly included the value of personal items such as primary residence, clothing, household items, and computers as other assets on their OSAP application or incorrectly reported RRSPs or RESPs as other assets, the Student Awards Office may request clarification from the student.
+If a student has incorrectly included the value of personal items such as primary residence, clothing, household items, and computers as other assets on their OSAP application or incorrectly reported RRSPs or RESPs as other assets, or reported commercial (non-residential) property that is owned by the student or the student’s spouse for the purpose of operating a business (e.g., self-employment tradesperson) the FAA may request clarification from the student.
+Note: commercial property does not include situations where a student or spouse owns real estate that is not their primarily residence and is operating it as an income property.

 Once the Student Awards Office is satisfied with the student's clarification, the Student Awards Office may adjust the student's asset value.